 Celluloid is generally considered to be a very warm sounding guitar pick, though not quite as warm as nylon.
 When considered against other materials it’s still a relatively neutral sound, whereas more exotic materials like metal or stone tend to heavily brighten your tone.
 While the difference is present it’s not going to be so dramatic that it can’t be eliminated through proper technique or equalization.

-The D’Addario Pearl Celluloid Guitar Pick offers a great value to any musician on the hunt for an affordable celluloid guitar pick.
+Bottom Line: The D’Addario Pearl Celluloid Guitar Pick offers a great value to any musician on the hunt for an affordable celluloid guitar pick.
 There aren’t really any flaws to note with the model, especially when the price is considered.

 Dunlop Tortex Standard .60mm Orange Guitar Pick